-"I spread Bird-Proof Gel around one T-hangar with a caulking gun," lori explains.
-After he applied it-Presto!
+"I spread Bird-Proof gel around one T-hangar with a caulking gun," Iori explains.
+After he applied it -- Presto!
 "In a couple of days, the birds were out of there," he attests.
-And out of there for good.
+And out of there to stay.
 "They left and didn't come back.
 I applied it two years ago and again this year."
-He explains how he watched where the birds went in and applied Bird-Proof Gel to all vulnerable openings, particularly "the top of sliding doors, where the slot is."
+He explains how he watched where the birds went in and applied Bird-Proof to all vulnerable openings, particularly "the top of sliding doors, where the slot is."